mr4tt/zotbot/README.md

 - [The Maps of Israeli Settlements That Shocked Barack Obama](https://www.newyorker.com/news/news-desk/the-map-of-israeli-settlements-that-shocked-barack-obama) - An image in a government briefing book helped a State Department official see “the forest for the trees” in the West Bank—and then was shared with the President.

 - [Your Driving, Tracked](https://www.nytimes.com/2024/06/09/briefing/driving-apps-insurance-tracking.html) - We explore the apps that are quietly tracking drivers’ habits.

-- [Something Strange Happens to Wolves Infected by an Infamous Mind-Altering Parasite](https://www.sciencealert.com/something-strange-happens-to-wolves-infected-by-an-infamous-mind-altering-parasite) - A study of 26 years' worth of wolf behavioral data, and an analysis of the blood of 229 wolves, has shown that infection with the parasite Toxoplasma gondii makes wolves 46 times more likely to become a pack leader.

-- [The Landlord, the Tenant and a House Fire in Milwaukee](https://www.propublica.org/article/milwaukee-fire-brunner-belen-landlord-tenant) - A young mother rents a house near Milwaukee.
-The previous tenant tells her, “Baby, they shouldn’t have let you move in.”

 - [Inside TSMC’s struggle to build a chip factory in the U.S. suburbs](https://restofworld.org/2024/tsmc-arizona-expansion/) - Missed deadlines and tension among Taiwanese and American coworkers are plaguing the chip giant’s Phoenix expansion.